Police make 2 arrests in triple slaying in Kentucky

 LOUISVILLE, Ky.
-(AP) — Police have made two arrests in the deaths of three people found shot at a home in western Kentucky.
+(AP) — Two arrests were made Friday in the deaths of three people found shot a day earlier at a home in western Kentucky, and police said the investigation was “far from over” as they sought more people to question.

-Owensboro police say 30-year-old Arnett B. Baines and 31-year-old Cylar L. Shemwell were each charged Friday with three counts of murder and one count of first-degree assault.
-Police spokesman Andrew Boggess says investigators believe at least one victim knew those charged.
+Police in Owensboro said Arnett B. Baines, 30, and Cylar L. Shemwell, 31, both of Owensboro, each were charged with three counts of murder and one count of first-degree assault in the slayings in a residential neighborhood.

-He says police are still trying to determine a motive.
-Boggess says the investigation is “far from over,” and police want to interview more people.

-Victims in Thursday’s shootings were identified as 43-year-old Jay Michael Sowders, 35-year-old Robert D. Smith Jr. and 18-year-old Christopher Carie.
-A fourth victim, 35-year-old Carmen R. Vanegas, was wounded.

 Most Read Nation & World Stories